KevinWang676/reddit-agent/README.md

-# Reddit MCP + LangGraph React Agent - Complete Setup Guide
+# Reddit MCP + LangGraph React Agent - Setup Guide

 This guide provides step-by-step instructions to set up the Reddit MCP server and integrate it with a LangGraph React agent.